moar-regex/moar/README.md

 ANTLR is used for Pattern compilation.

 # Why?
 Java's Patterns are not deterministic and might get you into trouble.
 All deterministic alternatives don't support backreferences.
 This library does.
+This however is no drop in replacement for Java's patterns as some things can not be expressed while keeping the determinism.

 # Theoretical Background